bmwtx3/sol-basis-bot/README.md

 ## Disclaimer

 This software is for educational purposes.
-Trading involves significant risk.
+Trading involves significant risk of loss.
 Use at your own discretion.
+Always test thoroughly in paper trading mode before using real funds.